 PJM internal constraints including Market-to-Market coordinated constraints, regardless of voltage level, are defaulted to a \$30,000/MWh transmission constraint penalty factor in the Day-ahead MCE when determining the Day-ahead security constrained economic dispatch, known as the dispatch run, and \$2,000/MWh in the determination of Day-ahead Prices in the pricing run.

 All PJM internal constraints, regardless of voltage level, are defaulted to a \$2,000/MWh transmission penalty factor in the Real-time Energy Market.
 PJM may adjust the default penalty factor in Real-time for Market-to-Market coordinated constraints to reflect the operating practices which are mutually agreed upon with the neighboring RTO/ISO for managing such constraints.
+In Real-time, the transmission constraint penalty factor value for an individual constraint is utilized in both the dispatch and pricing runs.

 PJM can also adjust, for an individual constraint, the default penalty factor or temporarily change the default penalty factor for an individual constraint, in order to reflect system operational needs and the cost of the resources available to effectively relieve congestion on the constraint.
+PJM may also adjust the default Transmission Constraint Penalty Factor in either the Day-ahead or Real-time Energy Market if the constraint is caused by a transmission outage associated with a Regional Transmission Expansion Plan (RTEP) or a planned transmission upgrade necessitated by interconnection request(s) in the impacted area designed to improve system reliability.

-When PJM identifies that the effective cost of controlling actions available to relieve congestion on the constraint is not consistent with the default penalty factor, the penalty factor is increased or decreased as documented in the Transmission Constraint Penalty Factor Adjustment Guidelines.
+When PJM identifies that the effective cost of controlling actions available to relieve congestion on the constraint is not consistent with the default penalty factor, the penalty factor is increased or decreased as documented in the Transmission-Constraint Penalty Factor Adjustment Guidelines.